Dear Trust member,

 Please let us know your thoughts about the big issues facing the Cobblers and football in general.

-WEBSITE: If you have not done so already, register for the forum on www.ntfctrust.co.uk
+Or you can register for the forum on our website page at www.ntfctrust.co.uk

 Topics for discussion are as follows:-